Marc A. Ross | Founder @ Brigadoon

 Marc A. Ross has spent his career in the space between what's happening in the world and what it means for the people running businesses and governments inside it.

 That expertise is harder to build than it sounds.
-Ross's government relations work spans global climate policy, national energy strategy, intellectual property, technology antitrust, artificial intelligence governance, the NATO 50th Anniversary Summit, and US-China commercial relations — a breadth that spans policy, commerce, and great-power competition in ways that most advisors can only approximate from a single direction.
+Ross's government relations work spans global climate policy, national energy strategy, intellectual property, technology antitrust, artificial intelligence governance, the NATO 50th Anniversary Summit, and US-China commercial relations — a breadth that covers policy, commerce, and great-power competition in ways most advisors can only approximate from a single direction.

 He served as Communications Director of the US-China Business Council, America's foremost trade association for companies trading with or investing in China, and as Communications Director of the Center for AI Policy, which addressed the unique risks of frontier AI at a moment when most institutions were still learning to spell it.
 He has worked with C-suite executives, board members, and senior trade association leadership on key messaging, government testimony, media strategy, and CEO thought leadership — with global outlets spanning the US, Canada, the UK, Europe, and Asia.